What is an objection?

 Tax types: Other:

-A manual process is utilised to submit disputes for all other taxes excluding CIT, PIT, VAT and PAYE, except for the specified CIT and VAT exceptions.
+A manual process is prescribed for objections for specified PIT, CIT and VAT exceptions and Trusts.
 The dispute form to utilise is the online Notice of Objection (ADR1), which can be submitted:

 The ADR1 cannot be submitted electronically via eFiling.

 When submitting the objection late:

 Where the objection is submitted after the prescribed due date, the taxpayer must provide grounds (reasons) for the late submission.
-The grounds for the late submission will be considered first and only if a senior SARS official is of the view that reasonable or exceptional grounds existed, will the late submission be condoned.
+The merits of the objections will only be considered if a senior SARS official is of the view that reasonable or exceptional grounds existed for the late submission of the objection.
 Where reasonable grounds exist for the late submission SARS can extend the period of submission of the objection by 30 business days.
 Where a senior SARS official is satisfied that exceptional circumstances exists, SARS can further extend the period of lodging a notice of objection.

-- Where the late submission is condoned, SARS will proceed to consider the grounds for the objection and inform the taxpayer accordingly.
+- Where the late submission is condoned, SARS will consider the grounds for the objection and inform the taxpayer of the outcome.

 - The taxpayer has the right to object against the decision not to condone the late submission of the objection and should its objection be disallowed, appeal against that decision.